Deathcaller120-0/Apple-The-Game/README.md

 3) Finish

 # Features to be Added:
--None
+- None

 # 1.3.4 Changelog:
--Game Performance Increased
+- Game Performance Increased
--Added Fire Button for Bad Apple Pickers
+- Added Fire Button for Bad Apple Pickers
--Added 2 New Cheats
+- Added 2 New Cheats
--Removed Large lines covering background Image
+- Removed Large lines covering background Image

 # 1.3.3 Changelog:
--Added Reset Button
+- Added Reset Button
--Added Payment
+- Added Payment

 # 1.3.2 Changelog:
--Fixed a bug that would make the game Unplayable.
+- Fixed a bug that would make the game Unplayable.
--Removal of several functions that are Unused/Usless.
+- Removal of several functions that are Unused/Usless.
--Fixed many other bugs.
+- Fixed many other bugs.